robgonnella/grooves-app/README.md

 ### The Concept and Reason

 Vinyl record sales have continued to increase steadily over the past 10 years showing that it is more than just a short lived trend.
 Vinyl is here to stay.
-A recent [article](http://www.theverge.com/2015/9/28/9408233/vinyl-sales-ad-supported-streaming-riaa-2015-report) by The Verge has figures showing vinyl sales surpassing ad-supported streaming in 2015.
+A recent article by The Verge has figures showing vinyl sales surpassing ad-supported streaming in 2015. (http://www.theverge.com/2015/9/28/9408233/vinyl-sales-ad-supported-streaming-riaa-2015-report)

-Grüv will function as a safe reliable marketplace for used vinyl sales.
+Grüv functions as a safe reliable marketplace for used vinyl sales.
 Many vinyl enthusiasts have taken an interest purely for the listening pleasure and not as collectors.
-This will be the main targetted demographic.
-These audiphiles often buy the bulk of their collection from used bins at flea markets and other second-hand resources with only a small portion coming from new pressings or high end collectables.
+This will be the main targeted demographic.
+These audiophiles often buy the bulk of their collection from used bins at flea markets and other second-hand resources with only a small portion coming from new pressings or high end collectables.

 The prices on used vinyl range from $0.50 to around $35 with the majority falling in a $5-$10 range.
-Low shipping costs and the affordablility of used records make Grüv an ideal app to connect audiophiles with flea market vendors accross the world and further an existing marketplace.
+Low shipping costs and the affordability of used records make Grüv an ideal app to connect audiophiles with flea market vendors across the world and further an existing marketplace.

-Payments will be made securely and reliably through paypal, an already trusted source.
+Payments are made securely and reliably through Paypal, an already trusted source.

 A connection through the Discogs API will also give access to brand new records as well.